department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 ## Round 2: Account terms questions | 10 minutes

 I’d like to take some time to think about a few words or phrases that the VA or a bank website might use when talking about online accounts.
 I want to remind you that this isn’t a test of you or your vocabulary.
-Instead we are interested in understanding what you and other veterans call things so we can make instructions more clear and understandable.
+Instead we're interested in understanding what you and other veterans call things so we can make instructions more clear and understandable.

 - I'm going to set up a scenario here.
 Let's say that you need to access your bank online [IF THEY PREVIOUSLY MENTIONED ONLINE BANKING, otherwise use “the VA”].
 Before they will show your information, they have you type in your username, which is often your email address, and password.
 What might you call that process?
 - Now a bank might require you to put in your username and password, and then after that they might text you a 6-digit number that they need back from you.